ArnaudBarre/eslint-plugin-react-refresh/README.md

 ⚠️ To avoid false positive, this plugin is only applied on `tsx` & `jsx` files ⚠️

 Like the implementation for [vite](https://github.com/vitejs/vite/blob/e6495f0a52c9bd2cae166934dc965f8955ce035d/packages/plugin-react/src/fast-refresh.ts#L108), the plugin rely on naming conventions (i.e. use PascalCase for components, camelCase for util functions).
-This is why there is some limitations:
+This is why there are some limitations:

 - `export *` are not supported and will be reported as an error
 - Anonymous function are not supported (i.e `export default function() {}`)